james-pearce/james-pearce.github.io/_posts/2021-02-16-scikit-learn-successive-halving-example.markdown

 ## Import the libraries we will need

-As usual, I like to import a few standard libraries so I can maniputate data frames and access the underlying OS.
+As usual, I like to import a few standard libraries so I can manipulate data frames and access the underlying OS.

 ```python